 House Bills 5260 - 5262.
 Article 7 of the Public Health Code regulates controlled substances and, among other things, provides for an "official prescription form program," or "OPP."
 Article 15 of the code regulates health care occupations, and the general provisions of Article 15 set forth several legislative findings and directives concerning the OPP, controlled substances, and the treatment of "intractable" pain.
-Among other things, the general provisions of Article 15 state that the OPP "was created to prevent the abuse and diversion of controlled substances included in schedule 2... and not to prevent or inhibit the legitimate, medically recognized use of those controlled substances to treat patients with cases of intractable pain, especially long-term treatment.
-It is the intent of the legislature to permit and facilitate adequate treatment for intractable pain by licensed health professionals, including, but not limited to, the prescription or dispensing of controlled substances included in schedule 2 . . ., when medically appropriate."
+Among other things, the general provisions of Article 15 state that the OPP "was created to prevent the abuse and diversion of controlled substances included in schedule 2 . . . and not to prevent or inhibit the legitimate, medically recognized use of those controlled substances to treat patients with cases of intractable pain, especially long-term treatment.
+It is the intent of the legislature to permit and facilitate adequate treatment for intractable pain by licensed health professionals, including, but not limited to, the prescription or dispensing of controlled substances included in schedule 2..., when medically appropriate."

 House Bills 5260 - 5262 would amend various provisions in Articles 7 and 15 of the Public Health Code.
 House Bill 5260 would replace the official prescription form program for schedule 2 controlled substances with an electronic reporting system for the prescription of all controlled substances.
 House Bill 5261 would amend Article 15 to abolish the Official Prescription Form Program Fund and create a Controlled Substances Electronic Monitoring Fund and a Pain Management Education and Controlled Substances Antidiversion Fund.
-House Bill 5262 would revise several definitions relating to prescriptions in the general provisions of Article 7; these revisions include a requirement that prescriptions for controlled substances and other prescription drugs be written on secure, tamper-resistant material.
-House Bills 5260 and 5262 are tiebarred to one another; House Bill 5261 is tie-barred to the other two bills.
+House Bill 5262 would revise several definitions relating to prescriptions in the general provisions of Article 7; these revisions include a requirement that prescriptions for controlled substances and other prescription drugs be written on secure, tamperresistant material.
+The bills are tie-barred.

 House Bill 5260 would amend Articles 7 and 15 of the Public Health Code (MCL 333.7333 et al.) to eliminate the official prescription form program.
 The bill would replace a statement providing explicit justification for creating the OPP with a statement that the legislature intended, in addition to permitting and facilitating adequate pain management, to enable regulatory and law enforcement agencies to prevent the abuse and diversion of controlled substances by creating an electronic monitoring system.
 The bill would eliminate references to the official prescription form and the OPP throughout Articles 7 and 15 and would provide for an electronic system for monitoring schedule 2, 3, 4, and 5 controlled The bill would also eliminate a substances. definition of "intractable pain" and various references to intractable pain in the general provisions of Article Finally, the bill would eliminate a definition of and references to "androgenic anabolic steroids."
-(Certain anabolic steroids are now included on the list of schedule 3 drugs provided in an administrative rule, R 338.3122, promulgated by the Department of Community Health.
-Other anabolic steroids are excluded from schedule 3 or excluded from the schedules altogether, as set forth in the rule.)
+(According to committee testimony, androgenic anabolic steroids are now included on the list of schedule 3 drugs.)